 Jūji-jime literally translates as “Figure-10 strangle.”
 The Japanese character for the number ten (jū) looks like a plus sign; so in Japanese, cross-shapes are “Figure-10s”.
-Keeping with the spirit of the name, we will call jūji-jime the cross strangle, for obvious reasons.
+Keeping with the spirit of the name, we will call jūji-jime the cross strangle.
 In general, strangles make triangles.
 A cross strangle constricts the opponent’s carotid arteries with your ridgehands or shutō, using the back of their collar as an anchor point.

 While “choke” and “strangle” are often used interchangeably, these terms have specific meanings which should be understood.
 An “air choke” constricts an opponent’s trachea, restricting their air supply.
 A strangulation, or “blood choke” constricts the carotid arteries, restricting blood flow to the brain.
 In general, strangulation is preferred because: